Marilyn Strathern on the facts of English kinship

 Officially, Strathern aims to describe commitments of modern English kinship thinking.
 She limits her claims to the English middle class, while acknowledging the likelihood that they apply beyond it.
 But she does not give a very clear account of what it is to belong to this group.

 If the three propositions were once assumed to be true, they were probably assumed to be true by many who cannot, on any plausible understanding, be called English middle class or even English.
 As much as or more than English middle class culture, Strathern is interested in very widely-held commitments – ‘commitments that are commonplace within Western culture’ is the most convenient way of formulating the object of interest (1992: 23).
-But it is difficult for her to directly pursue this interest, owing to scepticism among anthropologists about cultural description at such a broad level.

 A change in Western culture